ConductorTechnologies/cioapps/descriptions/core.md

-Conductor's command-line tools and Python API.
-Conductor Core is now embedded within the Companion app so you don't need to install it separately.
-Type `conductor --help` to see the available commands.
-If you would like to use the Python API, you can install the `ciocore` package from PyPI.
+Conductor Core is installed as part of the Companion app.
+Type `conductor --help` to see available commands.
+If you would like to use the Conductor Python API, install the `ciocore` package from PyPI.
+Use the Info button on this card.